Meet the Team of Governors

 “I am a Local Authority appointed governor and I am delighted to have been appointed as the Chair of Governors in November 2018.
 Together with other Snaith Primary School governors and the Headteacher we form a team responsible for the governance of the School.
 We endeavour to establish a safe, creative, working environment for children and staff and continually improve the performance of the school.
 I am a member of the Personnel/Staffing Committee.
 This position involves an active participation in the selection, recruitment and retention of school staff.
 The responsibility may also include dealing with individual personnel issues which may arise.
-I also have a responsibility as the designated governor for Ssafeguarding, Child Protection and Health & Safety at Snaith Primary School.
+I also have a responsibility as the designated governor for Safeguarding, Child Protection and Health & Safety at Snaith Primary School.
 This role includes offering advice on any Health and Safety issues and carrying out termly audits with the Headteacher.
 The audits include an internal and external survey of the school and verification that the school is compliant with its statutory duties in regard to Health and Safety.”

-Jackie Stone - Parent Governor
+Jackie Stone - Associate Governor

 "I have three children who attend Snaith Primary School.
 I had been considering applying for a Parent Governor for some time as i have always wanted to get more involved with the school, but felt like now was the right time to do this.
 As a newly registered ofsted childminder, I have an understanding in the EYFS, and combined with a background in Finance and Accounting, I feel that these are good skills to offer as a Parent Governor.
 I have been given an exciting opportunity to see what goes on behind the scenes and get more involved."

-Ruth Dickens - Governor
+Ruth Dickens - Co-opted Governor